For this tutorial we do not offer a free download of the pattern.

 4. Sew the bottom of the bag

-Drill the 4 holes Ø 3 mm and screw the bag feet.
+Drill the 4 holes Ø 3 mm and screw in the bag feet.

-Place a self-adhesive leather pad on the screws of the bag foot so that they are not visible inside the bag.
-We sell them on our website: self-adhesive leather protective circles - BLACK - Reference DA066.
+Place a self-adhesive leather cover over the bag's base screws so they are not visible inside the bag.
+We sell these on our website: self-adhesive leather protectors - BLACK - Reference DA066.

 ![]() |